 Overview

-The CCC prioritizes transformation through training and education, treatment and healing, and service and outreach emphasizing liberation, empowerment, and evidence to address adverse experiences.
+The CCC prioritizes transformation through training and education, treatment and healing, and service and outreach emphasizing liberation, empowerment, and evidence to address identity-based adverse experiences.
 Herein, we train clinicians to provide specialized care to disenfranchised communities under the supervision of informed leaders/clinicians.

 Therapy/Assessment Services